 Karsoon did his undergrad at Curtin University and has come to work on novel herbicidal compounds that target HMGR working close with Joel Haywood.
 Karoon is using large scale docking with new protein structures combined with cheminformatics to find potential new herbicides.

-Before joining the lab, Maike worked for a decade at UWA in CMCA for Metabolomics Australia mostly in the area of GC-MS. Now she's the gatekeeper of the lab's Thermo OrbiTrap Exploris 120 being used to follow fungicide biotransformation, starting with tebuconazole.
+Before joining the lab, Maike worked for a decade at UWA in CMCA for Metabolomics Australia mostly in the area of GC-MS. Now she maintains CCDM's new Thermo OrbiTrap Exploris 120, which is being used to follow biotransformation of commercial fungicides.

 Jordan Campbell, Hons student